Broski-Corporation/Broski-Poker/README.md

 - avatars
 - auto-exit when 0 balance
 - better bot mechanics
-- override showdon by simple click
+- override showdown by simple click
+- entering '12a' in custom bet field leads to all in bet